 There will be customers who don’t need all the products/services in your bundle, and forcing your offer down their throats will only turn them off.

-If market research shows that your customers often buy a group of products together, then it’s perfectly fine to go with a Pure bundling strategy.
+If market research shows that your customers often buy a group of products together, then it’s perfectly fine to go with a pure bundling strategy.

-However, if research data shows that they prefer to have the option to purchase each item individually, then you are better off with a Mixed bundling strategy that lets them choose.
+However, if research data shows that they prefer to have the option to purchase each item individually, then you are better off with a mixed bundling strategy that lets them choose.

 Monitor and adapt to market trends